 Social media has played a major role in branding Black History Month.
 There are hundreds, probably thousands, of posts with teachers decorating doors with well-known memes featuring famous black people, using lyrics from popular songs, rapping with students during their lessons, and creating various “challenges” to go along with it all.
 Black history is a serious matter and should not be reduced to singing, dancing, or a good photo op for Instagram.
 There is a certain level of reverence and respect that comes along with the celebration and teaching of Black history and culture.

 Black History Month is loaded with the potential to inspire our students beyond the curriculum in ways that can change how they interact with each other and the world they live in.
 History, when taught in its fullness, unlocks for students many of the mysteries that come with exploring how our society was shaped into what it is today.
 As an educator, we are pressed from all sides when it comes to what we teach and sometimes how we teach it, but we cannot afford to let Black history be pushed aside.
-Not just in February, but all year long, I challenge you to embrace challenge to incorporate Black history into your classrooms, not just because I asked you to, but because it is necessary.
+Not just in February, but all year long, I challenge you to incorporate Black history into your classrooms, not just because I asked you to, but because it is necessary.